futel/dialplan-functions/doc/test.md

 # Acceptance test

+These test against the current stage deployment.
+Note that these will cause side effects like log generation.

 See testplan directory.

 If testplan or extensions have changed since last release branch, update google sheet testplan, keeping dates of nonupdated completed tests.